section-engineering-education/engineering-education/articles/rock-paper-scissor-online/index.md

 Kudos, You made it 🎉

-Although the app works, yet could use a lot of improvement.
-As mentioned before, the intention was to keep it simple to put more focus on Socket logic.
+Although the app works, it could be improved.
+As mentioned before, the intention was to keep this tutorial simple to put more focus on Socket logic.
 The next step is to improve the app by adding extra functionality, read along for some suggestions.

 ### Next Steps

 - Refactoring the Code
 - Error Handling
 - Efficient usage of Events
 - Improving the UI
 - Storing choice details in socket meta-data rather than using server-side variable

- For Reference, check out my Rock Paper Scissor game.
+ Check out my Rock Paper Scissor game for reference.
 Here's the link to the [Github repo](https://github.com/HarishTeens/rpsgames).
-The application is deployed to the web with Heroku.
-Feel free to try the app at this [link](https://rpsgames.herokuapp.com).
+Feel free to try the game out at this [link](https://rpsgames.herokuapp.com) where its deployed to Heroku.